mudhairless/asp-template-engine/README.md

     > Set the template to use when building the filename of a cache file.
       Three variables are replaced in the filename to enable their uniqueness.
 The default value is: `{{VARHASH}}.{{VALHASH}}.{{FILE}}.cache`

+  * CacheToDatabase (read/write)

+    > Enable caching output to a database, call after setting other database options.
+Will turn the EnableCache property to true if it is not set.

+  * CacheDatabaseTable (read/write)

+    > The name of the database table to store cached date in.

+  * CacheDatabaseFields (read/write)

+    > The names of the fields used to store the content in.
+This value is and array with the name of the *key* field first and the name of the *value* field second.
+The columns in the database should be large enough to store the data, the key field should be 64 + MAX_FILE_PATH and the value field should be either TEXT or varchar(MAX).

+  * CacheDatabaseConnect (read/write)

+    > The connection string to use to connect to your database.

   * TemplateDirectory (read/write)